-Students seeking advanced degrees in the ASGG typically enter the program with an undergraduate degree in a physical science, mathematics, chemistry, or related field.
+Students seeking advanced degrees in the ASGG typically enter the program with an undergraduate degree in a physical science, mathematics, or similar.
 As part of their undergraduate degree, students are expected to have taken at least a year of calculus, a year of physics and chemistry, and some advanced coursework in some of these subjects.
-Although students can be accepted into the Atmospheric Science Graduate Group without this preparation, such preparation is strongly encouraged as even breadth requirement courses require advanced mathematical and physical thinking.
+Although students can be accepted into the Atmospheric Science Graduate Group without this preparation, such preparation is strongly encouraged.
 If accepted, a student is expected to show proficiency in these areas and may be required by his/her guidance committee to take additional preparatory courses.